swhitley/CLARiNET/README.md

 5. You may need to install the [dotnet core runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 6. Optional: Download [Test.clar](https://github.com/swhitley/CLARiNET/blob/main/Test.clar) to try it out.

+**Note:** CLARiNET calls an unpublished Workday API endpoint.
+Functionality is not guaranteed.

 ## Loading a CLAR file to Workday

 - Enter `clarinet` on a line by itself.
 The application will prompt for all necessary information.
 - If a single `.clar` file is found in the same directory, CLARiNET will automatically select that file for processing.
 - Run `clarinet --help` to view the available options.
 - Run `clarinet -e` to view the list of Workday environments and the associated numbers.

-**Note:** CLARiNET calls an unpublished Workday API.
-Functionality is not guaranteed.

 ### Run CLARiNET from the command line using positional parameters: